-Family Devotions and Spiritual Awakenings November 14, 2013
+Family Devotions and Spiritual Awakenings Scott Pauley

 “I will get married in a few months.
 What advice do you have for me?”
-Working with hundreds of college students these are words I have heard many times.
-As I heard them again recently my mind filled with so many truths that others have passed on to me and my wife.
+Working with hundreds of college students, these are words I have heard many times.
+As I heard them again recently, my mind filled with so many truths that others have passed on to me and my wife.
 Too many to remember.
 Too many to relay in one conversation.
 But there was one…

 One truth that seemed to rise above all of the rest.
 One lesson that I have had to learn over and over again: families must pray together.